- Alphonse Legros 1837–1911

 frame: 1475 x 1747 x 115 mm

 - Bequeathed by Sir Charles Holroyd 1918

-The Roman poet Lucius Apuleius wrote the tale of Cupid and Psyche.
-Psyche was given a box containing beauty for the goddess Venus.
-But she could not resist looking inside it and was sent into a deep sleep.
-Legros shows the moment when her lover, Cupid, discovers her in her torpor.
+The tale of Cupid and Psyche was written by the Roman poet Lucius Apuleius.
+Psyche was given a box, supposedly containing beauty for the goddess Venus.
+She was told not to open it, but could not resist looking inside, causing her to fall into a deep sleep.
+Legros shows the moment when her lover, Cupid, discovers her.
 He is about to wake her with a touch of his arrow.
-Legros was born in France but James Whistler lured him to London, where he settled in 1863.
+Legros was born in France but fellow artist James Abbott McNeill Whistler encouraged him to move to London, where he settled in 1863.
 The composition of the reclining female figure shows the influence of Italian artists such as Giorgione and Titian, as well as Rembrandt.

 Gallery label, April 2018

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.

 - religion and belief(8,360)